Sundhage takes over as Brazil women’s soccer team coach

-SAO PAULO (AP) — Pia Sundhage of Sweden has taken over as the coach of Brazil’s women’s national team with a promise of change, but not a radical overhaul.
+SAO PAULO (AP) — Pia Sundhage of Sweden took over as the coach of Brazil’s women’s national team with a promise of change, but not a total overhaul.

 Brazilian soccer confederation head Rogério Caboclo introduced the 59-year-old Sundage to reporters and staff on Tuesday in Rio de Janeiro.